azat-co/practicalnode/chapter16/chapter16.md

 }
 ```

 Congratulations!
-You've built an event-driven REST API for an entire database not just a single table!
+You've built an event-driven REST API for an entire database, not just a single table!

-Note: For auth, you can set up token-based auth on a resource and method in API Gateway.
+**Note** For auth, you can set up token-based auth on a resource and method in API Gateway.
 You can set up response and request rules in the API Gateway as well.
-Also, everything (API Gateway, Lambda and DynamoDB) can be set up in CloudFormation instead of a CLI or web console ([example of Lambda with CloudFormation](https://github.com/awslabs/lambda-refarch-webapp/)).
+Also, everything (API Gateway, Lambda, and DynamoDB) can be set up in CloudFormation instead of a CLI or web console ([example of Lambda with CloudFormation](https://github.com/awslabs/lambda-refarch-webapp)).

-## 6. Cleaning up
+## Cleaning Up

-Remove API Gateway API with `delete-rest-api`.
-For example here's my command (for yours replace REST API ID accordingly):
+You can leave your function running since AWS will charge only for the usage, but I prefer to clean every AWS resource right away.
+Remove the API Gateway API with `delete-rest-api`.
+For example, here's my command (for yours, replace the REST API ID accordingly):

 ```sh
 aws apigateway delete-rest-api --rest-api-id sdzbvm11w6
 ```

-Delete function by its name using `delete-function`:
+Delete the function by its name using `delete-function`:

 ```sh
 aws lambda delete-function --function-name db-api
 ```

-Finally, delete the database too by its name:
+Finally, delete the database by its name too:

 ```sh
 aws dynamodb delete-table --table-name messages
 ```

-I taught this project over 20 times so I know the common problems.
-Thus, let's do troubleshooting of the common issues:
+I've taught this project over 20 times, so I know the common problems that can arise.
+This is the troubleshooting of the common issues:

-* Internal server error: Check your JSON input.
-DynamoDB requires special format for Table Name and Key.
+* *Internal server error:* Check your JSON input.
+DynamoDB requires a special format for Table Name and ID/Key.
-* Permissions: Check the permission for API resource and method to invoke Lambda.
-Use test in API Gateway to debug
+* *Permissions:* Check the permission for API resource and method to invoke Lambda.
+Use the test in API Gateway to debug.
-* `UnexpectedParameter: Unexpected key '0' found in params`: Check that you are sending proper format, JSON vs. string
+* `UnexpectedParameter: Unexpected key '0' found in params`: Check that you are sending proper format, JSON vs. string.
-* ` <AccessDeniedException><Message>Unable to determine service/operation name to be authorized</Message></AccessDeniedException>`: Make sure to use POST for integration-http-method as in the create-api script because API Gateway integration can only use POST to trigger functions even for other HTTP methods defined for this resource (like ANY).
+* ` <AccessDeniedException><Message>Unable to determine service/operation name to be authorized</Message></AccessDeniedException>`: Make sure to use POST for `integration-http-method` as in the `create-api` script, because API Gateway integration can only use POST to trigger functions, even for other HTTP methods defined for this resource (like ANY).
-* Wrong IDs: Make sure to check names and IDs if you modified the examples.
+* *Wrong IDs:* Make sure to check names and IDs if you modified the examples.

 Summary
 =======

-Amazon Web Services offers myriads of cloud services and most of them benefit or use Node.
-Serverless architecture is one of them.
-In AWS serverless service is AWS Lambda.
-It uses managed and configured Node environment to run code (among other environment such as Python, Java, and other dinosaurs).
+Amazon Web Services offers myriads of cloud services, and most of them use and benefit greatly from Node.
+Serverless architecture is one popular use case for Node.
+In AWS, the serverless service is AWS Lambda.
+It uses managed and configured Node environment to run code (among other environments such as Python, Java, and other dinosaurs).
 The code can be HTTP request-response services (microservices) when you add API Gateway to Lambda.
-That's what we did but that's not all.
-Lambdas can be just code for sending notifications, data crunching and any other tasks.
+That's what we did, but that's not all.
+Lambdas can be just code for sending notifications, doing data crunching, and performing any other tasks.